isene/RTFM/README.md

-S-TAB  | Previous page (if you have moved down the document first - ∆ in the top right) a      | Show all (also hidden) items l      | Show long info per item (show item attributes) G      | Show git status for current directory t      | Tag item (toggles)
+S-TAB  | Previous page (if you have moved down the document first - ∆ in the top right) a      | Show all (also hidden) items l      | Show long info per item (show item attributes) o      | Change the order/sorting of directories (circular toggle) G      | Show git status for current directory t      | Tag item (toggles)
-Ctrl-t | Add items matching pattern to list of tagged items (Ctrl-t and then . will tagg all items) T      | Show currently tagged items in right pane u      | Untag all tagged items p      | Put (copy) tagged items here
+Ctrl-t | Add items matching a pattern to list of tagged items (Ctrl-t and then . will tag all items) T      | Show currently tagged items in right pane u      | Untag all tagged items p      | Put (copy) tagged items here